Big-Database/Flashcard-Project/README.md

 More in Depth Code Documentation: https://docs.google.com/document/d/1BCGvXM9MASZXXt5wYTFmTmL-qLe7HfQ-cXHZWRHG1xQ/edit

-##Download Instructions:
+## Download Instructions:
 Note: This is only supported on Mac intel.
 1. Ensure Java 8 (or later) and Netbeans 12.3 are downloaded and installed onto your Mac.
-2. Open Terminal and Navigate to the desired folder `cd Downloads`
+2. Open Terminal and Navigate to the desired folder.
+   `cd Downloads`
 4. Create a clone of this Repository:
 ```
 git clone https://github.com/Big-Database/Flashcard-Project.git
 ```
-5. Open Netbeans and go to File > Open Projects > Flashcard-Project
+5. Open Netbeans and go to File > Open Projects > Flashcard-Project.
-6.
+6. Navigate to 'Window_1.java' and run the file.